Translation agency vs. specialist company: who should translate your safety data sheet?

 For companies dealing with hazardous substances and mixtures, the quality of their Safety Data Sheet (SDS) translations is of paramount importance.

-A Safety Data Sheet (SDS) is not merely a mandatory document; it plays a vital role in ensuring chemical safety in the workplace and in legal compliance.
+A Safety Data Sheet (SDS) is not merely a mandatory document; it plays a vital role in ensuring chemical safety in the workplace and legal compliance.
 Under EU rules, SDSs must be supplied in an official language of the country where the product is placed on the market—so translating them is a legal obligation.
 A faulty translation can lead to misunderstandings, safety risks and legal consequences.

-So the question arises: should we have our SDS translated by a translation agency or by a chemical‑safety specialist company?
+So the question arises: should we have our SDS translated by a translation agency or by a chemical safety specialist company?

-Below we compare the two approaches to help you make an informed decision.
+Below, we compare the two approaches to help you make an informed decision.

 Translation agency – linguistic experts: pros and cons